 It is virtually impossible to go through an entire day without taking at least one elevator.
 While we trust that the elevators we take are well-made and well-maintained, that is not always the case.
 Unfortunately, elevator accidents happen more frequently than you might think, and the resulting injuries can be severe.
-If you have been injured in an elevator or escalator accident, contact the personal injury attorneys at Willoughby Brod immediately to learn more about your rights and have a dedicated attorney fight for the compensation you deserve.
+If you have been injured in an elevator or escalator accident, contact the personal injury attorneys at Brod Law Firm immediately to learn more about your rights and have a dedicated attorney fight for the compensation you deserve.

 Causes of Elevator Accidents